Stupnikjs/Stupnikjs/README.md

 - 👋 Hi, I’m @Stupnikjs
 -
-- Im Studing DataEnineering
+- Im trying to learn software engineering.
-- Please leave me some comment or advice.

 <!---
 Stupnikjs/Stupnikjs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.